 - If an owner is married with minor children, the owner does not get to choose who will inherit their property.
 The surviving spouse will automatically receive a life estate in the and the children have a future interest.
 Alternatively, the surviving spouse may elect to take the property as tenants in common with the children.
 (Note that if the homestead is owned by both spouses as tenants by the entireties the surviving spouse owns the property as a matter of law and this does not apply.)

-- If an owner is married without minor children, the owner can only give the homestead property to their spouse.
+- If an owner is married without minor children, the owner can only devise the homestead property to their spouse.
+If the owner does not make a complete gift of the homestead to their spouse, the default under Florida law is that the spouse gets the hone anyway outright if the owner has no children and if there are adult children then the spouse gets a life estate and adult children get a remainder.
+Once again, the spouse can elect to receive a fifty percent tenants in common interest instead of a life estate.
 Unless the couple has a premarital agreement, a homestead property owner cannot cut their spouse out of the rights to the property by simply gifting the property to someone else in a will.

 - If an owner is not married and does not have minor children, there are no restrictions and the owner may give their homestead property to whomever they please.